gytdau/idgen/README.md

 # IDGen

 IDGen is a gem for generating easy-to-remember IDs out of nouns, adjectives and verbs.
+[It's available on Ruby Gems](https://rubygems.org/gems/idgen/versions/1.0).

 ## Installation